 The Receiver has received most but not all of the documents he has subpoenaed from third parties.
-It will be necessary to obtain and review all such documents in order to complete an understanding of the flow of funds through the Receivership Entities, to identify any additional sources of recovery, and to prepare an accounting.
+He will continue to make efforts to obtain additional relevant documents and to review such documents in connection with his efforts to investigate matters underlying this Receivership, including to identify any additional sources of recovery and to prepare an accounting.
 The Receiver is working diligently on this task, but without knowing the full volume of documents he expects to receive, it is difficult to estimate the time needed for completion.